marlupatrocinio/100_Challenges/README.md

 100 Java challenges created with Chat GPT to help me exercise my Java programming skills.

-I am taking on this challenge to improve my Java skills by asking Chat GPT to give me challenges from different themes.
+I'm taking on this challenge to improve my Java skills by asking Chat GPT to give me challenges from different themes.
 Each challenge will be progressively more difficult and come with tips on what I need to study to complete it, creating a comprehensive Java roadmap.

 ## How it works: